 As President of cityCURRENT, Jeremy directs the team of more than 75 businesses, including some of the world's largest employers, like FedEx, AutoZone, Cummins, Flex, and Smith & Nephew, that host more than 150 events each year, along with an array of positive-oriented media and philanthropic initiatives to enrich and impact the community.
 He is executive producer and host of the "ChangeMakers" podcast, the cityCURRENT Radio Show on the Cumulus Media Memphis radio network, and the television series "The SPARK".
 Park is also a Member of the LLC with Lipscomb & Pitts Insurance, LLC. a contributor to Forbes, and the author of the books, "Giving Back with Purpose" and "Giving for Growth".

-Darren currently works as a Development Officer at Porter-Leath.
-Previously, he worked for Rhodes College, where he provided strategic guidance for leadership donors to the college.
+Darren currently works as the Development Manager at Communities In Schools of Memphis.
+He previously worked as a Development Officer at Porter-Leath and for Rhodes College, where he provided strategic guidance for leadership donors to the college.
 He also serves as Young Adult Minister and Director of Media and Marketing at St. Andrew A.M.E.
 Church.
 He serves on the Board of Directors for Our Grass Our Roots, a local grassroots nonprofit organization in the North Memphis community.
 He graduated from Rhodes College with a degree in commerce and business.
 Darren is married to Michalyn Easter-Thomas, an executive director and founder of a local nonprofit organization and high school educator.